waketzheng/bumpversion2/README.rst

 Christian Verkerk has made some Pull Request merges and this project (renamed **bump2version**) can be found here: https://github.com/c4urself/bump2version.

-I have merged other Push Requests, in particular the ability to have more than one rule for a file, in a new project **advbumpversion**.
+I have merged other Push Requests, in particular the ability to have more than one rule for a file, in a new project **ADVbumpversion**.
 Look at ``CHANGELOG.rst`` to see all the changes.

 Note: For compatibility, this project declares ``advbumpversion``, ``bump2version`` and ``bumpversion``.
 The remaining of this document uses ``bumpversion`` in command-line examples.